amnasyed1/cloud_db_mgmt_pooling_migrations2/README.md

 3. Under **`Instance info`** create an `Instance ID` and `Password`.
 4. Under **`Choose a Cloud SQL edition`** select `Enterprise` and change the preset to `Sandbox`.
 5. Under **`Customise your instance`** click on `Show configuration options` and click on `Machine configuration` and change the machine shapes to `Shared core` and `1 vCPU, 0.614 GB`.
 Next, click on `Connections` and click `Add a network`.
 Name it `Allow-All` and set the network as `0.0.0.0/0`.
 Then click **`Create Instance`**.

+## Documentation and Error Handeling
+An error I got in the process was my .gitignore file not working when I pushed the Azure content onto Github.
+The .gitignore file pushed properly for when I was doing the GCP steps, but not for Azure.
+Therefore, I did everything over in a new repo and then made sure the .gitignore file was working and then pushed it into this new repo.
+I then deleted the original repo because it would have leaked information.